cbouvier15/SenderoWeb/README.md

 # SenderoWeb

-Web interface for Sendero: A lightning system for artistic production.
+A Web interface for Sendero lightning system.